 How much voltage drop is acceptable in a solar PV plant?

 Following IEC 60364-7-712, “the voltage drop from the most remote module in the array to the input terminals of the application circuit should not exceed 3 % of the PV array voltage at its maximum power point.”
-This citation can be found page on page 22 of the publication.
+This citation can be found on page 22 of the publication.

 If you want a copy of the IEC 60364-7-712 document, you may join our email list and contact us through our Facebook page for verification.